 NEW YORK, Feb.
-12, 2020 /PRNewswire/ -- Today, prominent investor rights law firm Bernstein Litowitz Berger & Grossmann LLP ("BLB&G") filed a class action lawsuit for violations of the federal securities laws in the U.S. District Court for the Northern District of Texas against Six Flags Entertainment Corporation ("Six Flags" or the "Company") and certain of the Company's current and former senior executives (collectively, "Defendants"), on behalf of investors in Six Flags common stock between April 25, 2018 and January 9, 2020, inclusive (the "Class Period").
+28, 2020 /PRNewswire/ -- Today, prominent investor rights law firm Bernstein Litowitz Berger & Grossmann LLP ("BLB&G") filed a class action lawsuit for violations of the federal securities laws in the U.S. District Court for the Northern District of California against Portola Pharmaceuticals, Inc. ("Portola" or the "Company") and certain of the Company's senior executives and directors (collectively, "Defendants") on behalf of investors in Portola common stock between January 8, 2019 and February 26, 2020, inclusive (the "Class Period").

-BLB&G filed this action on behalf of its client, the Electrical Workers Pension Fund, Local 103, I.B.E.W., and the case is captioned Electrical Workers Pension Fund, Local 103, I.B.E.W. v.
-Six Flags Entertainment Corporation, No. 3:20-cv-00346 (N.D.
-Tex.).
-The complaint is based on an extensive proprietary investigation and a careful evaluation of the merits of this case.
+BLB&G filed this action on behalf of its client, the Southeastern Pennsylvania Transportation Authority, and the case is captioned Southeastern Pennsylvania Transportation Authority v.
+Portola Pharmaceuticals, Inc., No. 3:20-cv-01501 (N.D.
+Cal.).
+The complaint is based on an extensive investigation and a careful evaluation of the merits of this case and asserts claims arising under Sections 11, 12(a)(2), and 15 of the Securities Act of 1933, and Sections 10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder.
 A copy of the complaint is available on BLB&G's website by clicking here.
+This case is related to a previously-filed securities class action pending against Portola captioned Hayden v.
+Portola Pharmaceuticals Inc., No. 3:20-cv-00367 (N.D.
+Cal.).

 If you wish to discuss this action or have any questions concerning this notice or your rights or interests, please contact Michael D. Blatchley of BLB&G at 212-554-1281, or via e-mail at firstname.lastname@example.org.